espste/gmaps-search/README.md

 # searchPlaces

-# Created with TypeScript and webpack
+Search & Share Places with GoogleMaps, created with TypeScript and webpack